-Spring is (almost) in the air, and we’re more than ready to start shedding our heavy wool coats.
-Here are 31 chic outfit ideas to try each and every day this month, without a single puffer in sight.
+Spring is (almost) in the air, and we’re more than ready to start shedding our heavy wool coats in favor of bright colors, floral prints and any accessory that isn’t a beanie cap or pair of knit mittens.
+Here are 31 chic outfit ideas to try each and every day this month—without a single puffer coat in sight (hallelujah!).

 If you’re beginning to worry winter may never end, it’s OK, you’re not alone.
 But wrapping yourself in a super bright blanket scarf will make your ensemble feel at least a little bit springlike and is sure to bring smiles to the faces of everyone you pass.

 Rather than pull on the same old jeans for the 400th time, consider swapping in a maxi-length denim skirt instead.
 The ’90s wardrobe staple is having a major moment right now.
 The easiest way to rock the trend is by keeping things simple—opt for a slim-fitting turtleneck tee, plain white kicks and a sleek crossbody bag.

 Don’t just leave your coat belt hanging loose behind you.
 Instead, knot it around your waist, whether you’re rocking a plaid suit or a floral sundress, to tie your look together in a new (and quite literal) way.

 5. Or Swap It Out for a Colorful Knit

 If you’re currently using your coat’s belt to cinch your favorite blazer, try a colorful cardigan or even a thin scarf instead.
 The pop of color feels much more fun than coordinating black or khaki and even gives you a bonus layering piece should you find yourself feeling chilly mid-afternoon.